Copyright by John T. Reed

 “It is not allowable to arraign the motives of a member, but the nature or consequences of a measure may be condemned in strong terms.
 It is not the man, but the measure, that is the subject of debate.”

 Some debate organizations have rules like the Code of the Debater from the University of Virginia which says among other things:

 “I will research my topic and know what I am talking about.

 “I will be honest about my arguments and evidence and those of others.

 The Federal Rules of Evidence are also excellent.
-Here is an excellent summary of them in the form of a Wikipedia list of objections to questions that lawyers can make in court. http://en.wikipedia.org/wiki/List_of_objections_(law) Some Federal Rules of Evidence are technical and therefore do not apply outside of a court room, like beyond the scope which refers to the fact that in a cross examination, you cannot ask a question that does not relate to the other lawyer’s questions of the same witness during his direct examination.
+Here is an excellent summary of the list of objections to questions that lawyers can make in court.
+Some Federal Rules of Evidence are technical and therefore do not apply outside of a court room, like “beyond the scope” which refers to the fact that in a cross examination, you cannot ask a question that does not relate to the other lawyer’s questions of the same witness during his direct examination.